echdeploy/draft-ech-deployment-considerations/draft-campling-ech-deployment-considerations.md

 be undertaken lightly given both the architectural impact on the Internet and potentially adverse security implications for end users.
-Given these implications, it certainly should not be undertaken without either the knowledge or consultation of end users, as outlined in {{RFC8890}}.
+Given these implications, it certainly should not be undertaken without either the knowledge of or consultation with end users, as outlined in {{RFC8890}}.

 Whilst it is reasonable to counter that VPNs also establish opaque